ritchieng/deep-learning-wizard/docs/language_model/mmlm/mmlm_intro.md

 ## Environment Setup

+!!! tip "Options"

+    === "**Easy Option | Install Ollama Directly**"

+        If you do not want to run apptainer, feel free to just install the [Ollama](https://ollama.com) executable, and you can get up and running with all the Ollama commands like `ollama serve` and `ollama run mistral` for example.

+    === "**Hard/Scalable Option | Using Apptainer**"

         Follow our [tutorial on Apptainer](https://www.deeplearningwizard.com/language_model/containers/hpc_containers_apptainer/) to get started.
-Once you have followed the tutorial till the [Ollama section](https://www.deeplearningwizard.com/language_model/containers/hpc_containers_apptainer/#ollama-gemma-workloads) where you successfully ran `ollama serve` and `ollama run llava:13b-v1.6`, you can run the `apptainer shell --nv --nvccli apptainer_container_0.1.sif` command followed by `jupyter lab` to access and run this notebook.
+Once you have followed the tutorial till the [Ollama section](https://www.deeplearningwizard.com/language_model/containers/hpc_containers_apptainer/#ollama-gemma-workloads) where you successfully ran `ollama serve` and `ollama run gemma:7b`, you can run the `apptainer shell --nv --nvccli apptainer_container_0.1.sif` command followed by `jupyter lab` to access and run this notebook.

-!!! info  "Directory Guide"

         When you shell into the Apptainer `.sif` container, you will need to navigate the directory as you normally would into the Deep Learning Wizard repository that you cloned, requiring you to `cd ..` to go back a few directories and finally reaching the right folder.

 ## Images